Step 1 of 2:

 Not sure which type of water heater you have?

 One of these helpful hints will help you get your answer:

-Look in your electric panel for a circuit breaker tagged WH or Water Heater.
-If you see this, it’s Electric.
+Look in your electric panel for a circuit breaker tagged WH or water heater.
+If you see this, it’s an electric water heater.

-Look on your Water Heater for a Name tag.
-ALL Water Heaters must have a name tag which includes:
+Look on your water heater for a name tag.
+All water heaters have a name tag which includes: